 \section{Introduction}

 Let $(W,S)$ be a finite Coxeter group.
 Kazhdan and Lusztig introduced $W$-graphs in \cite{KL} in an attempt to capture certain combinatorial features of Kazhdan-Lusztig-cells and of the cell representations associated to them.
-Therefore by definition every cell representation is a $W$-graph representation.
+By definition every cell representation is a $W$-graph representation.
 The converse is not true.

-Perhaps the most general result in that regard is Gyoja's proof in \cite{Gyoja} that every irreducible representation (and hence every reducible representation as well) of the Hecke algebra $H(W,S)$ can be realized as a $W$-graph representation if $W$ is finite (see \citep[2.3.(1)]{Gyoja}).
-In that proof the Iwahori-Hecke algebra is embedded into a larger algebra, which I will denote $\Omega$ in this paper, and then it is proven that there exists a left inverse of this embedding.
+Perhaps the most general result in that regard Gyoja proved that every irreducible representation (and hence every reducible representation as well) of the Hecke algebra $H(W,S)$ can be realized as a $W$-graph representation if $W$ is finite (see \citep[2.3.(1)]{Gyoja}).
+In that proof the Iwahori-Hecke algebra is embedded into a larger algebra, which I will denote $\Omega$ in this paper, and it is proven that there exists a left inverse of this embedding.
 The $W$-graph algebra $\Omega$ is constructed in such a way that its modules correspond to $W$-graphs (up to choice of an appropriate basis).
-Using one of the left inverses, every $H$-module can be considered as an $\Omega$-module and the result follows.
+Using any one of these left inverses, every $H$-module can be considered as an $\Omega$-module and the result follows.

-Gyoja's proof is non-constructive as it does not provide a concrete left inverse of the embedding $H\hookrightarrow\Omega$ and does not provide additional information about the $W$-graphs that were constructed in this fashion or any information about general $W$-graphs.
-In my thesis \cite{hahn2013diss} I discovered that a careful analysis of the algebra $\Omega$ reveals a fine structure that gives much more detailed information about $W$-graphs.
+Gyoja's proof is non-constructive as it does not provide a concrete left inverse of the embedding $H\hookrightarrow\Omega$ and does not offer additional information about the $W$-graphs that were constructed in this fashion or any information about general $W$-graphs.
+In my thesis \cite{hahn2013diss} I discovered that a careful analysis of $\Omega$ reveals a fine structure that gives much more detailed information about $W$-graphs.
 An explicit left inverse utilising Lusztig's asymptotic algebra is also provided in \citep[Satz 4.3.2]{hahn2013diss}.